(Originally

 So anyway, based on the astrological Vertex being located on a "turning

-in your sky chart, it then probably has something to do with "turning
+point" in your sky chart, it then probably has something to do

-something to do with "meetings of people."
-Again,
+bet it quite often has something to do with "meetings of people."

-of the Vertex: the astrological Vertex is a sensitive point on the chart (any
+the Vertex: the astrological Vertex is a sensitive point on

-extraordinary times feels like an electric, fortunate "turning
+times feels like an electric, fortunate "turning point" or a

 As